 <ul><li>文章标题1</li><li>文章标题2</li></ul>

-Even so, we can control it more finely, allowing each<li>The label takes up one line, but does not produce extra blank lines:
+Even we can control it more finely, so that each<li>tag occupies a line, but does not produce extra blank lines:

 <ul>{%-